Module: History, Philosophy and Ethics of Science 1

 Extensions may be requested on medical or ad misericordiam grounds from Dr Keith Begley but only via your College Tutor.
 Extensions must be arranged prior to the submission date.

 It is mandatory for Fresher students to attend tutorials for Philosophy.
-If a student misses three or more tutorials in a term, then they are penalised by 5 marks being deducted from each of their essays (10 marks total).
+If a student misses three or more tutorials in a term, then they are penalised by 10 marks being deducted from the second of their two essays.

 Students must attempt to answer at least one question from Section B. Not to do so is to be liable to be penalised by 10 marks for an examination question attempted instead.

 Students must not attempt to answer an examination question from Section A that has the same numeral as the question for which they have submitted their first essay.
 To do so is to be liable to be penalised by 10 marks for the examination question attempted.